This post was updated on 22 January 2020.

-One of my favorite books of all time is David McRaney’s You Are Not So Smart in which he highlights the ways in which we’re deluded into thinking we are rationale individuals and yet we all fall prey to the whims of psychology.
-The same is true for marketing psychology and I felt compelled to put this guide together on nine ways marketers can use it to influence consumer behavior.
+To learn about marketing psychology, all marketers should read David McRaney’s You Are Not So Smart.
+In this book, McRaney highlights the ways in which we’re wired into thinking we are rationale individuals while we are really falling prey to the whims of our psychology.
+The is also true for marketing psychology and we have put this guide together on nine ways marketers can use this phenomenon to influence consumer behavior.

 1. Reciprocity Principle